Demandingness objection

 The demandingness objection is a common argument raised against utilitarianism and other consequentialist ethical theories.
-The consequentialist requirement that we maximize the good impartially seems to this objection to require us to perform acts that we would normally consider optional.
+It suggests that the consequentialist requirement that we impartially maximize the good seems to require us to perform acts that we would normally consider optional.

 For example, if our resources maximize utility through charitable contributions rather than spending them on ourselves, we are, according to utilitarianism, morally required to do so.
 The objection holds that this clashes with our intuitions about morality, since we would normally consider such acts to be "supererogatory" (praiseworthy but not obligatory).
 It is argued that because consequentialism appears to demand more than common-sense morality, it ought to be revised or rejected.

+History

+The most commonly credited influential early statement of the demandingness objection is Bernard Williams, A Critique of Utilitarianism (1973).

 Singer's premise

-Peter Singer famously made the case for his demanding form of consequentialism in "Famine, Affluence, and Morality" (Singer 1972).
+Peter Singer famously made the case for his demanding form of consequentialism in "Famine, Affluence, and Morality".
 Here is the thrust of Singer's argument: